LuigiVessella/greenway/README.md

 # GreenWay

-GreenWay is a multi-platform app (iOS and Android) that includes a routing and navigation system with maps based on OSMR and designed to make the journey of an electric vehicle as efficient as possible
+GreenWay is a multi-platform app (iOS and Android) that includes a routing and navigation system with maps based on OSMR and designed to make the journey of an electric vehicle as efficient as possible.

+App distribution is now limited as a Docker image.

 ## Installation
 > :warning: This set up is only for development/prototyping <u>DO NOT</u> use it in production :warning: